879099766/web-crawling-python/README.md

 Web Crawling in Python - Example
 ---
+A simple, efficient and multi-threads web crawling in Python

-This is based on thenewboston tutorial
+Note: This is based on thenewboston tutorial